python-can-define-radio/python-course/classroom_activities/ex_5a_for_loops.md

 # 11b has been moved to 32a, below.

 # 11c
-# Reminder the operator that does remainder in Python?
+# Do you remember the operator that does remainder in Python?
 # Use a for-loop to display the following:
 #  1 divided by 4 would have a remainder of ____.
 #  2 divided by 4 would have a remainder of ____.